lmfit/asteval/doc/installation.rst

 Requirements
 ~~~~~~~~~~~~~~~

-The asteval package is supported for use with Python 2.7, 3.5, and 3.6.
+Asteval is a pure python module with no required dependencies outside of the
-The package may work for Python 2.6, and Python 3.4 or earlier, but no testing
+standard library.
+Asteval will make use of the `numpy`_ module if available.

-is done for these out-dated versions.
-Asteval will make use of the `numpy`_
+As of version 0.9.15, the asteval package supports Python 3.5 and higher.
-module if available.
+Versions 0.9.14 and earlier supported Python 2.7 and 3.4.

 Download and Installation